Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Discussion

-In this work, we have developed a fast computational approach to learn the structure of Gaussian graphical models named MPGraph that leverages both minipatch learning and thresholded graph estimators.
+In this work, we have developed a statistically accurate and fast computational approach to learn the structure of Gaussian graphical models named MPGraph that leverages both minipatch learning and thresholded graph estimators.
 We empirically demonstrate that our approach is not only more accurate but also extensively faster for huge graph selection problems.
-Additionally, we theoretically analyze MPGraph showing that it attains finite-sample graph selection consistency under certain conditions, lending theoretical support to the strong empirical performance of our method.
-Future methodological work might involve developing adaptive sampling schemes, following ideas from \citet{yao2021feature}.
+Additionally, we theoretically analyze MPGraph showing that it attains graph selection consistency under weaker conditions than many existing graph estimators, lending theoretical support to the strong empirical performance of our method.
+We also provide a high-quality implementation of our proposed method in the open-source \texttt{Python} package \texttt{minipatch-learning} to enable the application of MPGraph to more data scenarios in practice.

+Future methodological work might involve developing adaptive sampling schemes, following ideas from \cite{yao2021feature}.
 In future theoretical work, one could perhaps extend our graph selection consistency results to provide bounds on the number of falsely selected edges or perhaps conduct inference and control the false discovery rate of the selected edges.
-We would also like to explore memory-efficient implementation of our approach, possibly considering approximate computing schemes such as hashing to store intermediate results more efficiently.
-Further, we plan to study whether our approach can be extended to other large-scale graphical models such as the Ising model and the exponential family graphical model.
+Further, another interesting direction for future research is to study whether our approach can be extended to other large-scale graphical models such as the Ising model and the exponential family graphical model.